Customers with special needs

 While most aircraft have facilities which are accessible to customers with disabilities, a few exceptions do apply.

-If you’re travelling on a flight between Canada and the U.S., or if you have purchased a ticket with an Air Canada-operated flight through a US-based airline (the ticket will then bear the code of the US airline, e.g. United Airlines’ UA 7811), please view specific medical approval requirements as they apply to itineraries between Canada and the U.S..
+If you're travelling on a flight between Canada and the United States, or if you purchased a ticket with an Air Canada-operated flight through an airline based in the United States (the ticket will then bear the code of the American airline, for example United Airlines UA7811), please view specific medical approval requirements as they apply to itineraries between Canada and the United States.

 Complaints or concerns:

 If you have a complaint or concern with our personnel about discrimination, accommodations, or services with respect to passengers with a disability that has not been resolved by our personnel to your satisfaction, we’d like to know about it.